 Attitude Adjustment Time

-To be frank, I wasn’t thrilled with how the kids were acting.
+To be frank, I wasn’t thrilled with how my kids were acting.
 Even after just a couple of shows, I could see the difference!
 They were acting kinda bratty.
 I was definitely NOT interested in living with that all summer!!

 Have you ever noticed how TV shows portray parents?
 Or, for that matter, have you noticed how TV children respond to TV parents?
 Or to their siblings?
-I absolutely hated the way most of the shows portrayed parents.
+I absolutely hated the way most of the kids’ shows portrayed parents.
 The parents were almost always clueless or overly dramatic.
 The children in the shows did not have any respect for the parents or the house rules!
 And, the way the siblings acted toward each other – no thanks!!
 These were not what I value or want my kids thinking is ok!

 What I was really looking for those first couple of years that we did this was getting my kids to read more!
-And, when you take TV out of the picture, books become way more interesting!
+And, when you take the TV out of the picture, books become way more interesting!

 What Happened with NO TV

 So, we did it!
 And let me tell you how it went.
 Initially, pretty horribly!
 But then, it was ok.
 And then after a little more time, it was great!

 The first few days were pretty miserable.
 My kids didn’t know what to do with themselves or with each other.
 They drove me crazy, expecting me to be their entertainer.
 So, I made a new rule, anytime they came to me and said they were bored – they were assigned a cleaning chore.
 It didn’t take long for them to figure out I wasn’t going to be their source of entertainment.
 And, for a little while, I had a clean house 🙂

 So, here’s the results of it all and why you might want to try and turn your TV off:

 - My kids did figure out how to entertain themselves and to play with each other again, although I think arguing has become a sport for them.